GerHobbelt/stickyfill/README.md

 The most accurate sticky polyfill out in the wild.

+**This fork has support for bottom-positioned stickies and CommonJS module.**

 Check out [the demo](http://wd.dizaina.net/en/scripts/stickyfill/) and [use cases test page](http://wilddeer.github.io/stickyfill/test/).

 ###What it does